kiranjeet24/Daily-Progress-Report/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 22-Feb-2022**
-<h3 align='center'>Mysql Administration, Converting pdf to md file</h3>
+<h3 align='center'>Add new user in ubuntu</h3>
-- Today I created a new doctype in erpnext with different options
+- Add new user in ubuntu.
-- then learned about the administration concept of database
+- trying to give access of database to other user.
-- Converting pdf file to md and applying changes using markdown.

 <br>